polywrap/documentation/src/docs/tutorials/create-wraps/uniswapv3-to-polywrap.md

 }
 ```

-A wrapper can have two modules: a `query` module and a `mutation` module.
+A wrap can have two modules: a `query` module and a `mutation` module.
 Each module has its own schema that, along with a an optional `common` schema for shared types, are combined at build time.
 The difference between mutations and queries is simple: mutations modify state--this typically means blockchain state in web3 applications--while queries do not.
 The Uniswap v3 SDK does not modify on-chain state, so all of its functionality was placed in the `query` module schema.

-The first draft of the Uniswap v3 wrapper's schema was written in just a few hours, though it was revised during development to fix mistakes and improve the user experience.
+The first draft of the Uniswap v3 wrap's schema was written in just a few hours, though it was revised during development to fix mistakes and improve the user experience.

 ## Implementing the first functions

 When porting an SDK, it's important to understand its project structure.
-The organization of the SDK's source code can indicate how wrapper development should proceed.
+The organization of the SDK's source code can indicate how wrap development should proceed.
 Development should allow for iterative changes and testing.

 The Unsiwap v3 SDK can be mentally modularized into a roughly linear set of dependent components.
 We can start with the concept of a `Token`, which is the component of a `CurrencyAmount` and a `Pool`.
 A `Route` is a set of pools and currencies.
 A `Trade` is constructed from two currency amounts and one or more routes.
 Based on this pattern, it made sense for us to start with `Token`.